GloriousRedLeader/omgarturo/README.md

 A highly configurable [Dexer Attack Loop](https://github.com/GloriousRedLeader/omgarturo/blob/master/DexLoop.py) that supports some chiv, necro and shield bash stuff.
 More to come later, I just don't really play other builds.

-A versatile **Caster Attack Loop**.
+A versatile [Caster Loop](https://github.com/GloriousRedLeader/omgarturo/blob/master/CasterLoop.py).
 Good for mage tamer and InsaneUO specific focused necro caster.
 Also can heal pets / players.
 Can copy this file with different configurations like AoE spells for champ spawns, single target spells for bosses, heals for pets/players - or, lump them all into one configuration.

-A couple of **resource gathering** scripts.
+A couple of resource gathering scripts.
 Use with caution.
 Don't break any rules.
-Includes fishing on a boat (also crab fishing), lumberjacking, and mining.
+Includes [fishing on a boat](https://github.com/GloriousRedLeader/omgarturo/blob/master/FishLoopBoat.py), [crab fishing](https://github.com/GloriousRedLeader/omgarturo/blob/master/FishLoopCrab.py), [lumberjacking](https://github.com/GloriousRedLeader/omgarturo/blob/master/LumberjackingLoop.py), and [mining](https://github.com/GloriousRedLeader/omgarturo/blob/master/MiningLoop.py).

-**Restocker** is InsaneUO specific.
+[Restocker](https://github.com/GloriousRedLeader/omgarturo/blob/master/Restocker.py) is InsaneUO specific.
 It moves items from resource boxes (miner's storage box, reagent box, etc.) to a real container.
 No more clicking a million times and letting resources pile up at your feet.
 Useful in conjunction with bod builder.

-There are some quality of life scripts for simple things like **mounting/dismounting pets**, **leashing pets**, and **recalling** from a runebook.
+There are some quality of life scripts for simple things like [mounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetMount.py) and [dismounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetDismount.py) pets, [leashing](https://github.com/GloriousRedLeader/omgarturo/blob/master/LeashPets.py) pets, and [recalling / sacred journey](https://github.com/GloriousRedLeader/omgarturo/blob/master/RecallOrSacredJourneyRune1.py) from a rulebook.

-**BOD Builder** script to automate crafting and filling small and large bods.
+[BOD Builder](https://github.com/GloriousRedLeader/omgarturo/blob/master/BODBuilder.py) script to automate crafting and filling small and large bods.
 Seriously, this does 100% of the work for you.
 Highly configurable.
 Current support for
 * Alchemy
 * Tailoring
 * Inscription
 * Blacksmithy
 * Tinkering

-A **CraftItems** script.
+A [CraftItems](https://github.com/GloriousRedLeader/omgarturo/blob/master/CraftItems.py) script.
 This might seem silly but I find it invaluable for min/maxing suits.
 This will craft a particular item (specified in script) repeatedly and discard any items that don't pass your filter requirements (also configured in script).
 For example, if you are an advanced crafter looking for a specific set of resists on leather leggings, e.g. 3 physical, 10 fire, 11 cold - then this script is for you.
 It will discard all the rubbish.
 Reforging is a painful process, and this helps make it easier by providing a large pool of potential items.
 But really, even if  you aren't reforging and just imbuing, it is still helpful.
 Makes life easier.

 **Move Items** scripts to put things in various containers.
 Lots of different flavors and uses.
 They all present with a target reticle so no need for hard coding anything.
 Different flavors include:
-* Move x number of items from one container to another (type number of items in chat, target source container, target destination container)
+* [Move number of items](https://github.com/GloriousRedLeader/omgarturo/blob/master/MoveNumberOfItems.py) from one container to another (type number of items in chat, target source container, target destination container)
-* Move all items of a type from their current container to another container (target item, target destination container)
+* [Move all items by type](https://github.com/GloriousRedLeader/omgarturo/blob/master/MoveItemsByID.py) from their current container to another container (target item, target destination container)
-* Move all items of a type **and color** from their current container to another container, you can use this turn in bods (target item, target destination container)
+* [Move all items by type and color](https://github.com/GloriousRedLeader/omgarturo/blob/master/MoveItemsByIDAndColor.py) from their current container to another container, you can use this turn in bods (target item, target destination container)
-* Move all items from container to another container (target source container, target destination container)
+* [Move all items](https://github.com/GloriousRedLeader/omgarturo/blob/master/MoveAllItemsFromContainer.py) from one container to another container (target source container, target destination container)

-**Automated character movement** script that uses the rails framework.
+[Automated character movement](https://github.com/GloriousRedLeader/omgarturo/blob/master/RailLoop.py) script that uses the rails framework.
 Several default routes already established.
 You can easily add your own, it's just a list of x, y coordinates.
 Use this in conjunction with dexer / caster loops for maximum farming.
 For the love of all that is holy, use while you're at your machine supervising.
 You will get banned.

-A script that **scans journal entries and alerts** with obnoxious sounds and overhead text.
+A script that [scans journal entries and alerts](https://github.com/GloriousRedLeader/omgarturo/blob/master/JournalAlert.py) with obnoxious sounds and overhead text.
 Useful for holiday bosses so you don't miss the message.
 Also good for hunting down specific NPCs like when doing the honesty virtue.

-**Shadowguard** script from Dorana.
+[Shadowguard](https://github.com/GloriousRedLeader/omgarturo/blob/master/Shadowguard2.cs) script from Dorana.
 Just keeping a copy.
 This thing is amazing.
 Dear god.

-**Lootmaster** script from Dorana.
+[Lootmaster](https://github.com/GloriousRedLeader/omgarturo/blob/master/Lootmaster-1-8-0.cs) script from Dorana.
 Just keeping a copy for posterity.

-A script that **opens Messages in a bottle and sorts them** into 3 chests, one for each section of the map (west, central, east).
+A script that [opens Messages in a bottle and sorts them](https://github.com/GloriousRedLeader/omgarturo/blob/master/MIBSorter.py) into 3 chests, one for each section of the map (west, central, east).
 This makes fishing MiBs much more efficient since you aren't hunting all over the map, just 1/3 of it with more condensed spots.
 I usually take about 100 of them with me.

-An **IDOC Scanner** script.
+An [IDOC Scanner](https://github.com/GloriousRedLeader/omgarturo/blob/master/IDOCAlert.py) script.
 This thing is awesome.
 Written by someone else (can't track down author).
 Just storing for safe keeping.

-**Character Stats** is a standalone tool that will have some details on character stats from item properties.
-Just bind it to a key and run it when you want to see all your properties like resists, HCI, SDI, etc. Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
+[Character Stats](https://github.com/GloriousRedLeader/omgarturo/blob/master/CharacterStats.py) is fairly worthless now.
+Just use [mystats in game.
+This WILL show you overcapped resists though which is nice.
+Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
 This script will tell you when it needs to be done (has something to do with item caching in the client / razor).

 ### Credits